Types

 |x, y|($x + $y) => $fn

-Parameter Defaults with Tuples
+Parameter Defaults with Ordered

 |x, y = 10, z = 20|($x + $y + $z) => $fn